noawe-boi/NoahsObsidianSync/Chemistry IA2.md

-These trials were 'trimmed' and reformatted to ensure only useful data was provided.
+Excess trials were removed and the table was reformatted to ensure only useful data was provided.

 | $MgCO3$ | Trial 1 | Trial 2 | Trial 3 | Average $\Delta T\degree$ ($C\degree$) |
 | ------- | ------- | ------- | ------- | -------------------------------------- |